DiermeierWolfgang/BeeHiveLive/README.md

 | ESP_ZB_ZCL_AI_APP_TYPE_OTHER | °C |
 | ESP_ZB_ZCL_AI_APP_TYPE_COUNT_UNITLESS | counts |

 As shown in the table the only two applications that seemed useful turned out to be useless.
 But then something happened.
-There was the perfect combination of low blood sugar, amount of coffein and lack of sleep in my system and then I saw this line of code in the header file:
+There was the perfect combination of low blood sugar, amount of caffein and lack of sleep in my system and then I saw this line of code in the header file:
 ````
 #define ESP_ZB_ZCL_AI_SET_APP_TYPE_WITH_ID(_type, _id) (((_type & 0xff) << 16) | (_id & 0xffff))
 ````